zowe/zowe-cli/docs/Plugin Architecture/Overriding_the_default_credential_manager.md

 ## Passing options to credential managers

 Credential managers can accept configuration options to customize their behavior.
-These options are passed during initialization and can be configured in multiple ways.
+These options are passed during initialization.

 ### Configuring options in imperative.json (settings file)